Science Kids - Bringing Science & Technology TogetherScience for Kids

 Moving Molecules

-Here's a great way to see if molecules in hot water really move faster than in cold.
+Here's a great way to see if molecules in hot water really move faster than those in cold.

 Moving Molecules